-You can go to any manufacturer and in the case of boats, I like to go for a good AGM battery.
+You can go to any battery manufacturer as they will have the size you need.
+In the case of boats, I like to go for a good AGM battery.
 AGM stands for Absorbed Glass Mat and has a gel-type material between the plates.
 The advantages of AGM batteries are longer shelf life, lighter, and maintenance-free.

 You will pay a premium on AGM batteries over a normal lead flooded acid battery but the savings over the life of the battery are worth it.
 Check out our post on how to replace your sea-doo GTI battery.